-The application portal has a ‘forgotten your password’ link which will email you a new password.
+The Applicant Portal has a ‘forgotten your password’ link which will email you a new password.
 Please enter the password manually, as copying and pasting it can sometimes generate an error.
 If you do not receive the requested new password, this is because it is automatically sent to the email address you used to register an account and this will have contained an error.
 If this is the case, please register a new account with a different email address.

 If you are entering your personal statement in the space provided on the Employment section of the application form, there is a character limit of 4500 (including spaces).
 If your personal statement is longer than this, please upload it via the clipboard icon on the same page, which has a file size limit of 2Mb.

 If you haven’t yet submitted your application, you can log back into your application and amend the details.
 Once you have submitted your application and paid the application assessment fee, if applicable, you will need to contact the PG Admissions Team which is dealing with your application.
 Their contact details will be in your application acknowledgment email.
 If you have submitted your application, but not paid the application assessment fee, if applicable, you can submit a new application, as your first application will automatically expire after twenty working days of non-payment of the fee.

 Please ignore the automated application assessment fee payment reminder emails you receive (do not pay the fee) and your submitted application will become void twenty working days after submitting it.
 Please submit a new application (you don’t have to wait until your submitted application becomes void).
 If you log back into your registration account, any new application you create will automatically contain most of the data you entered on your first form, so you won’t have to enter all of the information again.
 When you pay the application assessment fee, please ensure that you select the correct application.